PeteZaSayari/emacs-cs/README.md

 The body of the cheat sheet is an XML structure contained into the file `emacs-cs.xml`; since it's provided a stylesheet for the XML (`tohtml.xsl`), you can read the cheat sheet directly with the web browser, just like an HTML page.
-Just put into the same directory both the files `emacs-cs.xml`, `tohtml.xsl` and `cheatsheet.css`, then open `emacs-cs.xml` with your browser.
+Just put into the same directory the files `emacs-cs.xml`, `tohtml.xsl` and `cheatsheet.css`, then open `emacs-cs.xml` with your browser.